taijusanagi/CrossFuel/README.md

 Tenderly enables transaction simulation.

 By working together, these services provide a seamless and secure user experience, allowing users to interact with dApps across multiple chains without worrying about managing tokens across different chains.

-## Benefits

-### Simplified user experience

-<Service Name> eliminates the need for users to manage tokens across multiple chains with bridge and swap, making it simple and easy for users to interact with dApps across multiple blockchains.

-### Increased accessibility

-<Service Name> makes it possible for a wider audience to participate in the rapidly growing crypto ecosystems by eliminating barriers to entry, making blockchain more accessible to a wider range of users.